 - Petty disorderly persons offenses like disorderly conduct can yield up to 6 months in jail and a $500 fine.

 - Disorderly persons offenses can yield up to 6 months in jail and fines up to $1,000

 - Fourth degree crimes like sexual contact can yield up to 18 months in prison and fines up to $10,000.

 - Third degree crimes like terroristic threats or aggravated sexual contact can yield 3-5 years in prison and fines up to $15,000.

 - Second degree crimes like sexual assault can yield 5-10 years in prison and fines up to $150,000.

 - First degree crimes like aggravated sexual assault can yield 10-20 years in prison and fines up to $200,000.

 Atlantic City Criminal Defense Lawyers Offering Free Consultations

-If you were charged with a crime related to a sexual harassment incident, talk to an attorney today.
+If you were charged with a crime related to a sexual harassment incident, talk to a New Jersey harassment attorney today.
 You may see criminal charges on top of any civil or employment penalties, and you could be facing potential jail time and high fines.
 For a free consultation on your case, call the Atlantic City criminal defense lawyers at The Law Offices of John J. Zarych today at (609) 616-4956.